neuronbuzdes/Health-Insights-Agent/SECURITY.md

 To report a security vulnerability:

-1. Please email the project maintainer at [harshgajjar28@gmail.com](mailto:harshgajjar28@gmail.com) or open a private issue on [GitHub](https://github.com/harshhh28/hia/issues).
-2. Provide as much detail as possible, including steps to reproduce and potential impact.
+1. Provide as much detail as possible, including steps to reproduce and potential impact.
-3. You can expect an initial response within 72 hours.
+2. You can expect an initial response within 72 hours.
 If the vulnerability is confirmed, we will work to release a fix as soon as possible and notify you when it is available.
-4. If the vulnerability is declined, you will receive an explanation.
+3. If the vulnerability is declined, you will receive an explanation.